BondWong/blockchain/doc/Transactions.md

 ![Alt Text](/images/script-execution2.png)

 Once the transaction is created and signed with the user's signature, it will then be propagated onto the bitcoin network.
 Only the user with the assigned address can use the bitcoin carried by the transaction.
 Before those bitcoins can be used, the transaction must be written into the blockchain.
 Next part, I will talk about the bitcoin network and blockchain.

+##Note

+This post is a part of the whole project ["Bitcoin and Blockchain"](https://github.com/JunbangHuang/blockchain), which with a purpose of helping people understand the detail of the bitcoin system without diving into any textbooks.

+The view points of this project are mainly based on my own bitcoin system understanding, Jian Zhang' wonderful blog series -- ["The Secret of Bitcoin and the Blockchain"](http://www.infoq.com/cn/articles/bitcoin-and-block-chain-part01) and a great book -- [Mastering Bitcoin](http://shop.oreilly.com/product/0636920032281.do) by Andreas Antonopoulos.

+This post is revised by [Xiayang Fan](https://www.linkedin.com/in/xiayang-fan-023465a8/).